kuma35/thinking-forth-translate/chapter6.rst

     optimization.

-    Even if the thought had occurred to me then, I probably would have said, "All right, I'll do that later," then gone right ahead with what I was doing.
-Optimization wasn't the most important thing to me at the time.
+    Even if the thought had occurred to me then, I probably would have said, "All right, I\'ll do that later," then gone right ahead with what I was doing.
+Optimization wasn\'t the most important thing to me at the time.

     Of course I try to factor things well.
-But if there doesn't seem to be a good way to do something, I say, "Let's just make it work."
+But if there doesn\'t seem to be a good way to do something, I say, "Let\'s just make it work."

-    My motivation isn't laziness, it's knowing that there are other things coming down the pike that are going to affect this decision in ways I can't predict.
+    My motivation isn\'t laziness, it\'s knowing that there are other things coming down the pike that are going to affect this decision in ways I can\'t predict.
 Trying to optimize this now is foolish.
-Until I get the whole picture in front of me, I can't know what the optimum is.
+Until I get the whole picture in front of me, I can\'t know what the optimum is.

 The observations in this section shouldn’t contradict what’s been said before about information hiding and about anticipating elements that may